-\paragraph{Financial indicators.} The task for financial indicators dataset\footnote{https://www.kaggle.com/datasets/cnic92/200-financial-indicators-of-us-stocks-20142018} is to predict if the price of a stock will increase in the next whole year, given the financial indicators of the stock.
-The dataset is split into five years from 2014 to 2018.
-We follow the implementation details in \citet{krueger2021out}, consider each year as a baseline environment, and use any three environments as the training set, one environment as the validation set for early stopping, and one environment as the testing set.
-There is a set of 20 different tasks in total.
-We also collect another set of 20 tasks, using only one environment as the training set, one as the validation set, and three as the testing set in each task.
-The original IRM and REx cannot work now because there is only one explicit environment in training data.
-We follow \citet{shen2021towards}, evaluate all methods with average error rate, worst-case error rate, and standard deviation on these two task sets.
-Results are shown in Table \ref{Table:FI1}, where Decorr wins the best performance.
+The task for the financial indicators dataset\footnote{https://www.kaggle.com/datasets/cnic92/200-financial-indicators-of-us-stocks-20142018} is to predict whether a stock's price will increase over the following year based on the stock's financial indicators.
+The dataset is divided into five annual segments from 2014 to 2018.
+Following the implementation details in \cite{krueger2021out}, we treat each year as a baseline environment, utilizing three environments for training, one for validation through early stopping, and one for testing.
+This setup results in a total of 20 different tasks.
+Additionally, we compile another set of 20 tasks, each using a single environment for training, one for validation, and three for testing.
+In this configuration, the original IRM and REx are ineffective due to the presence of only one explicit training environment.
+Following \cite{shen2021towards}, we assess all methods based on average error rate, worst-case error rate, and standard deviation across tasks in each task set.
+The results, displayed in Table \ref{Table:FI1}, indicate that Decorr achieves the best performance.
 The superiority of Decorr+IRM over pure IRM suggests that the original environment partitions, determined by the timestamps of observations, are suboptimal.